natasha41575/rolebinding-replacement/starlark-and-replacements-function/README.md

+We assume that the user has already used `kube-gen` to generate value-store.yaml, a ConfigMap that will be used to store the value to propagate.

+From there, we have two functions:

-# replace the rolebinding group with starlark to generate the string, and
+1. Starlark to generate the rolebinding group
-# a go function leveraging kustomize's replacements filter to propagate the value
+2. Replacements to propagate the value to the rolebinding.

 ## Usage